dataminer-site/dataminer-site.github.io/_posts/2021-06-25-querying-parquet.md

 #### Filtering Rows

 It is common to use some sort of filtering predicate to only look at the interesting parts of a data set.
 For example, imagine we want to know how many taxi rides occur after the 30th of June 2019.
-We can do that using the following query in DuckDB:
+We can do that using the following query in dataminer:

 ```py
 con.execute("""